Why MAC Exists

 How the product is being built

 The goal is not to promise everything at once.
-The product is being tightened around a smaller number of useful edges first: market brief, setup scanner, 15-minute wedge breakout alerts, position sizing, and trade review.
+The product is being tightened around a smaller number of useful edges first: market brief, Ideas Central alerts, position sizing, and trade review.
 New features are only worth shipping if they make the workflow stronger.

 What it is not